Air Force sergeant charged in shooting death of federal officer outside courthouse in Oakland

 Carrillo is the suspect charged with killing Santa Cruz Sheriff Deputy Damon Gutzwiller and wounding of four other officers in an ambush-style attack on June 6 in Ben Lomond.

-In addition, the FBI has arrested a suspected accomplice: Robert Justice, a resident of Millbrae, California.
+In addition, the FBI has arrested a suspected accomplice: Robert Alvin Justus Jr., a resident of Millbrae, California.
 He is federally charged with aiding and abetting in the murder of Pat Underwood and attempted murder of a second security officer, who was critically injured in the shooting.

 The two contract security officers worked for Homeland Security's Federal Protective Service and had been monitoring a nearby protest over the death of George Floyd.